TerrePorter/StringBladeCompiler/README.md

 Add the package to composer.json:

 	"require": {
-		"laravel/framework": "5.1.*",
+		"laravel/framework": "5.2.*",
 		"wpb/string-blade-compiler": "3.2.0"
 	},

 On packagist.org at https://packagist.org/packages/wpb/string-blade-compiler

-Or from the console using require: composer require "wpb/string-blade-compiler:3.0.0"
+Or from the console using require: composer require "wpb/string-blade-compiler:3.2.*"

 In config\app.php, providers section:

-Replace Illuminate\View\ViewServiceProvider::class with Wpb\String_Blade_Compiler\ViewServiceProvider::class,
+Replace "Illuminate\View\ViewServiceProvider::class" with "Wpb\String_Blade_Compiler\ViewServiceProvider::class",

 There is no need to add a Facade to the aliases array as the service provider it is included automatically in the package's ServiceProvider.